DeannaMarbeck/library-books/README.md

+# Library Books App

+## Description

+This app is designed to help you read more for free, while supporting our public libraries.

+It pulls down book suggestions from various sources (initially the New York Times Bestsellers Lists), and checks to see whether the book is available in the LibrariesWest catalogue.
+The user can then place a free reservation.

+## Status

+Under development.

+## Technologies

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+It uses Axios to connect to the NY Times API.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).